celestehorgan/atomic-writing/composing.md

 ## Seperation of concerns

 In Atomic Writing, atoms (Content blocks) are always human-readable content.
-To the extent possible§, we seperate writing from presentation.
+To the extent possible, we seperate writing from presentation.

-§
+However, in most modern web application architectures, presentation and content aren't

+## Presentation layers, design systems, and Styled React components